ZacGeurts/2PlayerLines-Plus/README.md

 Why is this not free?
 Because Lines Plus is 3% of the product.
 The real meat is the songgen that pretty much makes more songs than grains of sand in the universe.<BR />
 All the songs in the universe?
 No way, that would be crazy.
 It does not sing like an artist or bang on a cooking pot.<BR />
 Somtimes sounds like it.
 I am making the instruments.h as a side project.<BR />
+It is difficult to add new instruments accurately.
+Many are left undone.
-How does it work? ./songgen<BR />
+It will want to be asked with the range of frequencies like A subwoofer should be limited to 20-80hz.
+(Grok3 was tested) How does it work? ./songgen<BR />
 Non-lines files - songgen.h - makes songs. songgen.cpp reads song format. instruments.h intruments.h.
 Note: linesplus previous code works more stably<BR />